FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

 # CaliPytion

-Data model for (meta-) data of standard curves and spectra for spectrophotometric data.
+Data model for (meta) data of spectrophotometric standard curves and absorption spectra of spectrophotometric measurements of an analyte.

 ## Objects